How It Works

 It can happen if the lining of your sinuses and the passages between them become inflamed.
 An allergy or a cold could cause that, for instance.
 The inflammation swells and blocks the sinuses from draining.
 Bacteria can build up, leading to a sinus infection.
 That causes more inflammation, swelling, stuffiness, and pain.

 Why Nasal Irrigation Helps

-If you have allergies, avoiding allergy triggers will go a long way toward making it easier to breathe.
-That means doing things like using an air conditioner in your home and car during warm seasons, reducing indoor humidity, and always running the exhaust fans when showering and cooking.
-Vacuuming regularly and using protective mattress and pillow covers can help, too.
+With allergies, avoiding your triggers is a key way to make it easier to breathe.
+Use an air conditioner in your home and car during warm seasons, cut down on indoor humidity, and always run the exhaust fans when you shower or cook.
+Vacuum regularly, and use protective mattress and pillow covers, too.

 Work With Your Doctor

 One study showed that people with chronic sinus problems who used nasal irrigation were able to use fewer medications.
-Talk with your doctor about what's right for you.
-And if you are taking medication now, don't stop without talking to your doctor first.
+Before you stop, talk to your doctor.

 Nasal Irrigation: Natural Relief for Cold & Allergy Symptoms

 This tool does not provide medical advice.
 See additional information: